-Ruffles and Stuff has a fun tutorial for dressing up a plain tee with a freezer-paper stencil.
-It’s always easy to find t-shirts at rock-bottom prices, so this ought to come in handy.
+Clumsy Crafter has a fun tutorial for dressing up a plain sweatshirt with a freezer-paper stencil.
+It’s always easy to find t-shirts & sweatshirts at rock-bottom prices, so this ought to come in handy.

 Speaking of t-shirts, feel free to go ahead and cut up some of your husband’s old ones to make darling knotted headbands like this one from Sugar Bee Crafts.